 Clint Nolan picks a theme and he really goes for it.
 His Northbridge stable includes the basement dive-bar Joe’s Juice Joint that’s 100 per cent grungy rock’n’roll, and the password-protected speakeasy Sneaky Tony’s.
 Now there’s Alabama Song, and as the name suggests, you’re going Deep South.

 The dimly lit room is a taxidermist’s dream.
 Moose heads and large antlers adorn the walls, and Americana paraphernalia is strewn throughout – a Route 66 sign, flags and saloon bar photos.
-We’d better not lump in the life-size statue of a Cherokee Indian with those.
 A small stage, where DJs spin vinyl and live bands belt out rockabilly tunes, is enclosed in a cage à la The Blues Brothers.

 The attention to detail extends to the passionate and knowledgeable, beer-slingin’ bar staff who can help you choose a drink from the 130 rye whiskies and bourbons.